normvcr/BLDEV/README.md

 The document, **BuildEnvironment.pdf** reviews the installation of BLDEV, and goes into detail on the regular usage of BLDEV.

 ## Source code
-The source code for BLDEV resides on the [parent project](https://github.com/normvcr/Projects), where the entire Proejects source may be obtained.
+The source code for BLDEV resides on the umbrella repository [Projects](https://github.com/normvcr/Projects), where the entire Proejects source may be obtained.

-Alternatively, the BLDEV-specific source code may be obtained using the script cloneBLDEV, which extracts the needed source files from the Projects repository, making use of the sparse-checkout feature of git.
+Alternatively, the BLDEV-specific source code may be obtained using the script checkoutBLDEV, which extracts the needed source files from the Projects repository, making use of the sparse-checkout feature of git.
 The advantage of this approach, is that proejcts may be cherry-picked, but still reside within a common repository, thus avoiding redundant copies of common source code.

+## License
+BLDEV is distributed under the MIT license, contained in the file, LICENSE.
+The folder Attributions contains licenses and acknwledgements for 3rd party code, which, themselves, may have conditions distinct from the BLDEV distribution license.